 In total, 1054 individuals completed a CONTAIN study questionnaire (596 from BSRBR-AS, 162 from BSR-PsA, and 296 from MAmMOTH), representing 29% of those contacted (27% BSRBR-AS; 26% BSR-PsA; 33% MAmMOTH).
 Of the 491 who were in paid employment before lockdown and had complete data, 51.7% were female (0.2% non-binary) with a median age of 49 years (range 21-75); 61.9% were from BSRBR-AS, 17.9% from BSRBR-PsA and 20.2% from MAmMOTH.

 We included 157 responses from the free-text questionnaire item in the qualitative thematic analysis that referred to “work”.
 57.3% of these respondents were from BSRBR-AS, 19.1% from BSR-PsA and 23.6% from MAmMOTH.
 57.3% were female and had a median age of 47 years (range 27-78).
-18 participants were interviewed who were in paid work immediately prior to the start of the first UK lockdown: 7 from BSRBR-AS, 7 from BSR-PsA and 4 from MAmMOTH.
+Of 782 questionnaire respondents who provided consent to be contacted about an interview, we interviewed 23 (18 of whom were in paid work immediately prior to the start of the first UK lockdown and therefore included in this qualitative analysis) and reached data saturation at this stage.
+Of the 18 interviewees who were in paid work immediately prior to the start of the first UK lockdown: 7 were from BSRBR-AS, 7 from BSR-PsA and 4 from MAmMOTH.
 Eight were female, they were aged 28-64 years and lived in England (n=12), Scotland (n=5) and Wales (n=1).
 Of these 16 were Managers, directors (senior officials), professionals or in associate professional and technical occupations (Table 1).

+Table 1.
+Office for National Statistics Standard Occupational Classification (SOC) examples